1933 The Leica III is introduced and will remain in production in various iterations until 1960

 The Canon T90 marks the pinnacle of manual-focus 35mm SLRs

-Canon launch the RC-701 ‘Realtime camera’ the first commercially available Still Video Camera
+Canon launches the RC-701 ‘Realtime camera’ the first commercially available Still Video Camera

 1987 Canon launches the EOS (Electro-Optical System), an entirely new system designed specifically to support autofocus lenses.